robcarver17/pysystemtrade/docs/production.md

 Once a backtest has been run it will generate a list of desired optimal positions (for the classic buffered positions, these will include buffers).
 From those, and our actual current positions, we need to calculate what trades are required for execution by the run_stack_handler process.

-The following shows the parameters for an example strategy, named (appropriately enough) `example` stored in [syscontrol/control_config.yaml](/syscontrol/control_config.yaml) (remember you can override these in private_control_config.yaml).
+The following shows the parameters for an example strategy, named (appropriately enough) `example` stored in [syscontrol/control_config.yaml](/syscontrol/control_config.yaml) (remember you must specify your own personal strategy configuration in private_control_config.yaml)

 ```
 process_configuration_methods: